-It is hard to say what went wrong as I decided that I would stop being sad and sorry about the current situation and instead of thinking about the goals I set before the quarantine, I will focus on the new ones, or simply take new actions and see where they lead me.
+It is hard to say what went wrong as I decided that I would stop being sad and sorry about the current situation and instead of thinking about the goals I set before the quarantine, I would focus on the new ones, or even take new actions and see where they lead me.

 I think last month I wasn't as productive as I wish I could have been.
 I didn't write as much and wasn't able to take many pictures for my Instagram (if you don't follow me there, you most definitely should).
 The reason for it is quite simple - I mostly spent time at home, and just couldn't make myself take my camera outside and look for "special gems" to capture.
-I did manage to find one, it is this adorable squirrel.
-Honestly, seems like me and my partner made friendship with the squirrels in our neighborhood and even started to give them names.:)
+Me and my partner made friendship with the squirrels in our neighborhood and even started to give them names.:)

 Last month I had an emotional breakdown when I let my emotions overwhelm me.
 I felt guilty after that, although deep inside I know I am going to have these from time to time, no matter how far I have come on my journey.
 I share my experience here.

 Good news - in April I read 2 books, as I planned in the beginning of this year.
-Last month I was talking about failing to do that in March, which was something I was kind of beating myself up for.
+I was talking about failing to do that in March, which was something I was beating myself up for.
 Well, this month I chose books that weren't lengthy, and I actually enjoyed reading them.
 It's "Hyperfocus" by Chris Bailey and "Inner Engineering" by Indian guru Sadhguru.

 So here is my April recap.
 Overall, it was a quiet month, and it looks like not much was done.
-At the same time, I feel very accomplished and feel like I have achieved some kind of milestone in my recovery journey.
+At the same time, I feel very accomplished and feel like I have achieved a milestone in my recovery journey.
 Cheers to that.